Hoover residents donate $1.5 million to Troy University

 Troy University’s New Hall, the residence hall that opened in 2015 at the university campus, will have a new name thanks to a $1.5 million donation from alumni Sue and Lewis Rushing.

 The Board of Trustees voted unanimously in May to rename the residence building Rushing Hall in honor of the alumni couple, who are both 1965 graduates.
-Rushing Hall was officially dedicated and the Rushings were honored during a ceremony on Sept.
+Rushing Hall is to be officially dedicated and the Rushings honored during a ceremony on Sept.
 1, at the first home football game of the season against Boise State.

 The Rushings said they are proud to be a part of Troy’s continued growth and to leave behind a legacy that will benefit future generations of students.